exercism/website/docs/CONTRIBUTING.md

 Controllers should be "thin".
 Each action should do at most one thing, retrieve at most one thing, and render/redirect.
 To achieve this, controllers call out to Commands, which contain more complex functionality encapsualted in stand-alone procedures.
-This is know as the Command Pattern or the Interactor Pattern.
+This is known as the Command Pattern or the Interactor Pattern.

 ## Serializers